What to Do in Oregon in July

 Portland World Naked Bike Ride

-Get your body paint ready: After a year’s hiatus, one of the biggest events on the cycling calendar returns.
+Get your body paint ready for one of the biggest events on the cycling calendar.
 It’s a protest against oil dependence, a celebration of bodies, and a quintessential Portland experience, even if that just means getting stuck waiting for thousands of your naked, smiling neighbors to pass.